nvim-telescope/telescope.nvim/README.md

 the `default_mappings` table.

-Much like [built-in pickers](#built-in-pickers), there are a number of [built-in actions](https://github.com/nvim-telescope/telescope.nvim/blob/master/lua/telescope/actions/init.lua) you can pick from to remap your telescope buffer mappings or create a new custom action:
+Much like [built-in pickers](#pickers), there are a number of [actions](https://github.com/nvim-telescope/telescope.nvim/blob/master/lua/telescope/actions/init.lua) you can pick from to remap your telescope buffer mappings or create a new custom action:
 <!-- TODO: add custom action in addition to a function that gets ran after a given action--->
 ```lua
 -- Built-in actions